Wed, 24.04. Music Pool x HKW Community Evening: Rethinking Copyright

 Frédéric Döhl, musicologist and lawyer, works on Digital Humanities at the German National Library, and as research associate at TU Dortmund.
 He has published a book on mashups, sampling and copyright - "Mashup in der Musik.
 Fremdreferenzielles Komponieren, Sound Sampling und Urheberrecht" (transcript: Bielefeld 2016).

 Holger Schwetter is a musicologist and media scholar.
 He carried out his doctoral research with a study on digital self management and the use of copyright by musicians in Germany and the USA.
 For six years he was a member of the board of the Cultural Commons Collecting Society (C3S).
 He was a researcher at the institute of sociology at the Technical University Dresden and lectured in music production at the H:G, University of applied sciences for Health & Sport, Technology & Art in Berlin.
-Currently he is a self-employed scientist and advisor, and prepares to start a record label again.
+Currently he a is self-employed scientist and advisor, and prepares to start a record label again.

 Moderation: Andrea Goetzke (Music Pool Berlin)